Financial System

 The primary monetary policy instruments for the central banks to ensure the stability of the financial system are the required size of commercial bank reserves and the key interest rate (Fed Funds Rate, Leitzins), which the central bank pays to the commercial banks for these reserves:

-• The opposite occurs when the central bank decreases the central bank interest rate.
+- The opposite occurs when the central bank decreases the central bank interest rate.
 Money becomes cheaper, more loans will be granted and this should stimulate the economy, stop deflationary effects and unemployment.

-• When banks or insurance companies run into liquidity problems and do not get short-term credit from other banks in the interbank market, the central bank may execute a repo (repurchase) operation, where it buys government bonds from the bank and agrees to sell them back at a future date and slightly higher price.
+- When banks or insurance companies run into liquidity problems and do not get short-term credit from other banks in the interbank market, the central bank may execute a repo (repurchase) operation, where it buys government bonds from the bank and agrees to sell them back at a future date and slightly higher price.
 Repo and reverse repo operations are often used by central banks for short-term management of interest rates.

 Governments care less about inflation in their fiscal policy, but more about consumer, aka voter, sentiment.
 Their main instruments are taxes and government spending:

-• When the economy struggles and unemployment soars, that is, when the environment is deflationary, they fear losing voters and their mandate in the next election.
-So they try to stimulate the economy by relaxing regulations and pretend tax cuts.
+- When the economy struggles and unemployment soars, that is, when the environment is deflationary, they fear losing voters and their mandate in the next election.
+So they try to stimulate the economy by relaxing regulations and promising tax cuts.
 Despite lower tax revenue, in extreme situations such as the GFC or the Covid-19 crisis, they may even hand out additional money to support fired workers, provide subsidies for industries under pressure or directly send checks to households to increase their purchasing power.

 Currency Exchange Rate Management